UiPath-Services/CredentialStorePlugins/README.md

-# fantastic-uipath-credential-store-plugins
+# Credential Store Plugins
-UiPath Orchestrator Credential Store Plugins built by UiPath Professional Services
+## Orchestrator Plugins built by the UiPath Professional Services team.

 Download the latest releases from the Releases page on the right 👉